 Identify two uterine horns that bifurcate into a fork, rostrally to the vagina.
 Locate a convoluted oviduct and ovary at the end of each horn, which may be hidden under the remaining gastrointestinal tract segments.
 Use small dissecting scissors to remove any ligaments that connect to and support the horns, oviducts, and ovaries within the abdominal cavity.

-Remove the reproductive , which include the vagina, uterus, oviducts, and ovaries from the abdominal cavity.
+Remove the reproductive tract, which includes the vagina, uterus, oviducts, and ovaries, from the abdominal cavity.

-the isolated reproductive tract to Petri dish.
+Transfer the isolated reproductive tract (Figure 1E) into a 100 mm Petri dish filled with 10 mL of DPBS.

 Note: DO NOT compress the uterine horns to avoid damaging the myometrium!

-Use forceps and surgical scissors to remove any connective and adipose tissue the uterine horns and vagina as well as any fur in the pubic region that could hinder the image quality.
+Use forceps and surgical scissors to remove any connective and adipose tissue surrounding the uterine horns and vagina as well as any fur in the pubic region that could hinder the image quality.
 Remove the broad ligament to allow motility of the uterine horns.

-Wash the with fresh DPBS times transfer to a 35 mm Petri dish filled with 3 mL oxygenated Krebs solution.
+Wash the isolated reproductive tract with fresh DPBS two times and transfer it into a 35 mm Petri dish filled with 3 mL oxygenated Krebs solution.

 Tissue Imaging